 HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Reminds ADTRAN (ADTN) Investors of Lead Plaintiff Deadline: Investors Who Have Suffered Significant Losses Encouraged to Contact the Firm Now

 /EIN News/ -- SAN FRANCISCO, Oct.
-28, 2019 (GLOBE NEWSWIRE) -- Hagens Berman reminds investors in ADTRAN, Inc. (NASDAQ: ADTN) of a recently filed securities class action filed against the company.
+29, 2019 (GLOBE NEWSWIRE) -- Hagens Berman reminds investors in ADTRAN, Inc. (NASDAQ: ADTN) of a pending securities class action filed against the company.
 The firm urges investors who have suffered $50,000+ losses to submit their losses now to learn if they qualify to recover their investor losses.

 Class Period: Feb.
 28, 2019 - Oct.
 9, 2019